 Why isn’t the Board of Health mandating face coverings?

-Personal choices about behavior and activities are also very important in helping stop the spread of COVID.
-Everyone, even vaccinated individuals, should be thoughtful and careful about attending crowded indoor spaces (public and private) where respiratory viruses spread more easily.
+Personal choices about behavior and activities are also important in helping stop the spread of COVID.
+Everyone, even vaccinated individuals, should be thoughtful and careful about attending crowded indoor spaces where respiratory viruses spread more easily.
 Please give careful consideration to the indoor activities children participate in outside of school hours.
 The Board urges the Concord community to do all it can to prevent disease and help keep our schools open for in-person learning.
-Wearing masks indoors will also help our stores and restaurants stay open.
+Wearing masks indoors will also help our stores and restaurants stay in open.
 The Board appreciates Concord’s high vaccination rate and residents’ strong adherence to public health best practices.

 The Concord Board of Health endorses recommendations from other public health entities about wearing face coverings indoors.

 - Everyone, including fully vaccinated individuals, in areas with “Substantial” and “High” COVID transmission rates, should wear a mask in indoor public settings to help prevent spread of Delta and protect others.